Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 14

 Non-QB MVP: RB Derrick Henry.
 His physical play ignited the Titans' offense at just the right time.
 Henry ran for a franchise-record 238 rushing yards in a Week 14 win over the Jaguars that included four touchdowns.
 The Titans are 5-0 when Henry carries the ball 15 or more times.
 The defense feeds off of Henry's play.
-Brian Orakpo said he loves how Henry pounds opposing defenses and it makes the defense want to get the ball back by matching Henry's hardcore physicality on their side of the ball. -- Turron Davenport
+Brian Orakpo said he loves how Henry pounds opposing defenses and it makes the defense want to get the ball back by matching Henry's hard-core physicality on its side of the ball. -- Turron Davenport

 Foles: Our team 'stuck together with all the ups and downs'